kozeig/kozeig/SYNTAX.md

 ## Commands

-Commands in Lüt use a name followed by arguments enclosed in curly braces:
+Commands in Kozeig use a name followed by arguments enclosed in curly braces:

 ### Print Command